Share Your Passion

 Photo Car attendants assist guests with having their photos taken in a 1923 Buick.
 The attendant instructs on proper car entry for guest safety and car preservation and advises guests (positioning, fun facial expressions, etc.) for a memorable picture.
 The attendant also starts and shuts down a camera-computer and changes photo paper and ink.

-Greeters welcome ACM guests, distribute maps, and encourage subscriptions to the our monthly e-newsletter, En Route, by collecting patron emails.
+Greeters welcome ACM guests, distribute maps, and encourage subscriptions to our monthly e-newsletter, En Route, by collecting patron emails.
 Greeters will also answer general questions and provide information to guests entering the Museum.

 Events Specialists assist with the numerous events that are booked at the Museum.
 Volunteers may be needed to greet visitors in the Lobby and help direct them where to go, work as a Collection Monitor in the galleries or dress up in costume to fit the theme of a party for added ambiance.
 Events can occur at just about any time – daytime, evenings, and weekends.
 Weekend and evening volunteers are of particular need.